The Viking Moral Code.

-My parents brought my brother and myself up in a Christian household, it was not an every Sunday morning without fail go to church Christian household.
+Like many people around the world, my parents brought my brother and myself up in a Christian household, it was not an every Sunday morning without fail go to church Christian household but faith was explained to us.
 Our upbringing was more of a live your life according to this institutions moral code.
 Christianity is not alone in promoting a moral code amongst its followers.
 All the major religions lay down the rules by which their loyal worshippers should live by.
 You will find a common theme which usually a zero tolerance attitude to crime, incest, murder and betrayal in most of the holy books or holy scriptures.

 Religion gives us a moral code to work alongside our spiritual belief structure.
 In most cases the morality of the people who make up the society, is never the same as the laws that govern it.
 The practice of Islamic Sharia law is perhaps the best example of societies laws, religion and a moral code becoming one entity.

 The religion of the Ásaturu or modern day heathens, has a strong code of conduct running through it.
 This maybe puts it at odds with the general public's perception of the people who practice this branch of paganism.
 That said, if you were to ask certain members of the general public what Paganism was.
 You would receive answers which would more than likely include.